flusio/flus.fr/README.md

 $ make docker-start
 ```

-This command calls `docker-compose` with the file under the `docker/` folder.
+This command calls `docker compose` with the file under the `docker/` folder.
 The first time you call it, it will download the Docker images and build the
 `php` one with the information from the `docker/Dockerfile` file.